Important Please Note

 Travel time: approx. 2½ hours (220 km or 140 miles)

-- We make our way to Utah and our destination - Zion National Park.
+- You will make your way to Utah and your destination - Zion National Park.
 Zion Canyon was named by the early Mormon settlers of Utah who thought of it as their ‘promised land’.

 - Some of the best hiking in this desert terrain of southwest USA can be found here in and around the fertile Virgin River Gorge.

-- With an early arrival today and two nights here, we will have plenty of time to explore.
+- With an early arrival today and two nights here, you will have plenty of time to explore.